JavierSegoviaCordoba/semver-gradle-plugin/README.md

 - `semverPrint`: Prints the tag in CLI and create a file in `build/semver/version.txt` which has two lines; the version without the tag and the version including the tag.
 - `semverCreateTag`.
 Creates a git tag.
 - `semverPushTag`.
-Creates and pushes the tag to the remote.
+Creates and pushes a git tag to the remote.

 You can combine them with any `semver` project properties to ensure the correct tag version is printed, created or pushed.